sapphon/spacefinder/README.md

 [Paizo](https://paizo.com/)'s permissive game licensing means they don't necessarily get paid when a *Starfinder* tool is distributed the way Disney does when any and all things *Star Wars* are.
 That means there's no technical or legal reason such a tool can't be [free software](https://en.wikipedia.org/wiki/Free_software_movement).

 **So**: this aid isn't meant to be the best Starfinder starship combat tracker out there, but it will always be tied for the freest!
+(Licensed under the GNU General Public License v3 or later, a copy of which is included with this repository)

 ## Controls